 TeleMessage is an encrypted messaging app that ensures all the information that employees exchange is protected.
 Besides encryption, TeleMessage supports self-destruction of messages and remote data locking and wiping.

-Troop Messenger is a well-known encrypted messaging app that features instant messaging, audio and video calling, screen sharing, and more.
+Troop Messenger is a well-known encrypted messaging app meant for businesses.
+It features instant messaging, audio and video calling, screen sharing, and more.
 Its integrations allow employees to seamlessly collaborate with one another.
 Moreover, the possibility to host on-premises allow Troop Messenger’s customers to have full control over their data.

 Besides being an encrypted messaging app, Element is also open-sourced.
 Element’s security portfolio is strengthened by Matrix protocol.
 Although end-to-end encryption limits some of its integration functions, Element’s strong points – security and privacy – are its customers’ priority.